 Note the following codes used in the photo gallery:

 Thanks to Al Schneider of www.swcoloradowildflower.com for providing the photographs for the following photo gallery.

 Photos are ©Al Schneider and may not be reproduced without permission.

 Suggested Plant Walks

-Visit our Plant Walk page for suggestions on trails that are the best locations to view and understand the plant life in Mesa Verde National Park.
+Listed below are the best locations to view and understand the plant life in Mesa Verde National Park.
+Wayside exhibits and trail guides will assist you in identifying the park vegetation.
 Please remember that picking wildflowers, killing or collecting any plant in the park is against the law.